hdahle/rn-covid-app/README.md

 Goal: Learn about React Native by building a marginally useful Android/iOS app

+## Expo.io

+Using expo.io and Expo Go on the client side was a nice experience.
+Highly recommended as an easy way to learn about React Native app development

 ## How I initialized the project
 ````
 expo init project